 n: bourbon.
 Nothing unusual and off-putting, which is perfectly acceptable for a very inexpensive whiskey.

 t: dry corn sweetness, Corn Pops™ Cereal dust, and some caramel ice cream topping.
-The wood and vanilla show in middle with a hint of black cherry juice.
-Finishes really short and quick with a bit of alcohol burn.
+The wood dust and vanilla show in middle with a hint of black cherry juice.
+Finishes really short and quick with some alcohol burn.